kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

   ```shell
   ibmcloud login
   ```

-  Or if you have federated credentials,
+  Or, if you have federated credentials, run the following command:

   ```shell
   ibmcloud login --sso